01 of 08

 Rocky Mountain National Park, Colorado

 People of all ages can find something fun to do in Hidden Valley.
 Deep snow buries rocks and logs creating a safe and fun area for sledding.
-(But always check the area to make sure it's safe for children!)
-The valley makes anyone feel like kids again and is often the scene of snowball fights, rides on toboggans, and snowman builders.
+(But always check the area to make sure it's safe for children) The valley makes anyone feel like a kid again and is often the scene of snowball fights, rides on toboggans, and snowman building.

 If you have the need for speed, head to the southwest corner of the park for snowmobiling.
 A two-mile stretch of the North Supply Access Trail connects the town of Grand Lake to a system of National Forest trails adjacent to the park.
 It is a beautiful place for a ride!

 Rocky Mountain National Park is also one of the few parks that allows camping and backcountry camping during the winter.
 Aspenglen, Longs Peak, and Timber Crook campgrounds are open all year, but keep in mind that none of the campgrounds has water in winter.
 If you feel chilly just thinking about sleeping in the snow, don't worry.
 You can enjoy the winter activities of skiing, snowshoeing, and ice skating, but check into one of the many lodges or hotels surrounding the park.Continue to 7 of 8 below.

 You may be surprised to see that a national park that is one-third water would make the winter's best list.
 But Voyageurs National Park offers a unique winter experience.

 The main reason this park remains less-traveled is due to the fact that it's the only national park without a road.
 Entrance into the park is by boat or floatplane at Rainy Lake, but in the winter it feels way more adventurous.
 Once the waters freeze, visitors actually get to drive their car onto the 7-mile ice road!